kazakova/Metrics/README.md

 2. 'description' (i.e. *Heterogeneous nuclear ribonucleoprotein L OS=Homo sapiens OX=9606 GN=HNRNPL PE=1 SV=2*),
 3. 'NSAF'

 We suggest using Scavager (https://github.com/markmipt/scavager) *protein_groups* result files.
+If you use something else, you should specify what files to use with *--pattern*.

 ### Sample file
 The QMetrics tool needs a **sample** file and at least one **data** file for each of groups to compare.
 Sample file should be comma-separated and contain columns 'File Name' and 'SampleID'.

 Input directory can be given either with *--input_dir* or with 'File Name' in sample file.
 If both *--input-dir* and path with sample file are given, directory given with *--input-dir* will be used.

+Pattern may or may not be included in 'File Name' (see example).

 SampleID contain labels of groups to compare and should match those given by *--labels*.